jladdjr/jladdjr.github.io/_posts/2021-04-07-how-long-will-it-take.md

 There's another way though.

 Steno is beautiful.
 It is deep.
 It is worth doing for it's own sake.
 I think the best way to approach it, even if you do have goals in mind, is to find a rhythm, focus on mastery, and let progress be a _byproduct_.

+I have recently been reading a book that I think does a much better job of explaining all of this.
+It's called _Mastery_ by George Leonard.
+Here's a quote from the book:

+> "How long will it take me to master aikido?" a prospective student asks.
+"How long do you expect do live?" is the only respectable response.
+Ultimately, practice _is_ the path of mastery.
+If you stay on it long enough, you'll find it to be a vivid place, with its ups and downs, its challenges and comforts, its surprises and disappointment, and uncondititional joys.
+You'll take your share of bumps and bruises while traveling--bruises of the ego as well as of the body, mind, and spirit--but it might well turn out to be the most reliable thing in your life.
+Then, too, it might eventually make you a winner in your chosen field, if that's what you're looking for, and then people will refer to you as a master.

+> "But that's not really the point.
+What is mastery?
+At the heart of it, mastery is practice.
+Mastery is staying on the path.